danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *net.art generator* (nag)[^nag] - an application that runs on a web browser to generate new images - was first produced by artist Cornelia Sollfrank in 1997, and the latest version 5b has been updated by Winnie Soon in 2017.
 The interface requires the user to enter a title which then functions as the search term, and to enter a name as author.
 Sollfrank's initial idea was to 'hack' a net.art competition called *Extension* by generating several hundred submission entries with fake international female artist profiles.
 The program that generated the entries was called *Female Extension* - an undercover example of net.art in itself - to make ironic feminist comment on the under-representation of women artists in the media art scene at that time.[^extension] Sollfrank created not only fictitious names, but also email addresses, phone numbers, and addresses for each applicant, along with an example of original net.art work.

-Preconceptions of geeky male hacker culture are challenged in this work, as well as in earlier documentaries where fake female hackers were interviewed, further emphasized in the naming of the cyberfeminist group she was part of: "Old Boys Network".[^obn] Sollfrank's ironic claim that "a smart artist makes the machine do the work" (itself a hack of Lewitt's maxim, as referred in in Chapter 5) has relevance here too as a clarification of "hacking the art operating system", as she puts it.[^hack]
+Preconceptions of geeky male hacker culture are challenged in this work, as well as in earlier documentaries where fake female hackers were interviewed, further emphasized in the naming of the cyberfeminist group she was part of: "Old Boys Network".[^obn] Sollfrank's ironic claim that "a smart artist makes the machine do the work" (itself a hack of Lewitt's maxim, as referred in Chapter 5) has relevance here too as a clarification of "hacking the art operating system", as she puts it.[^hack]

 *Female Extension* was later developed into *nag* as a web application and a functional tool for generating images from available data on the fly to further question normative authorship, copyright and some of the underlying infrastructures of artistic production.
 The latest version of *nag* generates images by combining the data that is sent from Google via the web search API.
 Interestingly there is a daily limit set at one hundred API requests, which means that once exceeded users will experience a customized error page and images can no longer be retrieved.
 The issue of visibility thus shifts from a politics of representation (data on female artists) to the nonrepresentational realm of APIs and to what extent we are allowed access to hidden layers of software that queries the available data and generates new arrangements.